 1. You’ll Get Punished for Being Single

-Another thing the recruiter won’t tell you is that if you go into the military without a wife, a number of things is going to happen.
+Another thing the recruiter won’t tell you is that if you go into the military without a wife, a number of things are going to happen.
 First, you’ll be forced to live in the dorms.
 For three years.

-That’s right, for the next three years of your pathetic life, you’re going to live on base, in a dorm room, and it’s going to suck complete and utter ass.
+That’s right, for the next three years of your life, you’re going to live on base, in a dorm room, and it’s going to suck complete and utter ass.
 If you’re older, responsible, whatever, it doesn’t matter.
 You’re living in the dorms and that’s the end of it.

 Unless you get married or have a kid.

-You see, the dorms are much too small to raise a child or share with another human being.
+You see, the dorms are way too small to raise a child or share with another human being.
 They’re about the size of a walk in closet, with just enough room between the bed and the dresser to walk from one end to another.
 Because of this, married people are given a housing allowance of whatever their local area allows.
 In some places, this can be anything from 800-1500 bucks a month.
 Add to that the extra money you get for food and you’re getting fucking paid.
 Of course, if you live in the dorms, you don’t get any of that for a very, very long time.

 The reasoning behind this is that they don’t want new airmen to move off base and do stupid things like get drunk or whatever it is that new airmen do (we’ve already covered this).
 But even if you’ve never been in trouble and, for example, you’re 27 or 28 years old, you still can’t move off base, because (see number 6), your age doesn’t matter.

 Then it comes time for deployments.
 If you’re single, get ready to ship out to the desert, because that’s just what happens.
 They’ll send you before they send the guy with the wife or kid because you’re all alone and, presumably, you don’t have any kind of girlfriend/boyfriend or loved ones who care about you.